sjentsch/lsjDocs/Ch04/Ch04_Descriptives_2.rst

 the mean.
 This rule tends to work pretty well most of the time, but it is not exact.
-It is actually calculated based on an *assumption* that the histogram is symmetric and “bell shaped”.\ [#]_ As you can tell from looking at the AFL winning margins histogram in :numref:`fig-aflMargins`, this is not exactly true of our data!
+It is actually calculated based on an *assumption* that the histogram is symmetric and “bell shaped”.\ [#]_ As you can tell from looking at the histogram for the ``afl.margins`` variable in :numref:`fig-aflMargins`, this is not exactly true of our data!
 Even so, the rule is approximately correct.
-As it turns out, 65.3\% of the AFL margins data fall within one standard deviation of the mean.
+As it turns out, 65.3\% of the data in the ``afl.margins`` variable fall within one standard deviation of the mean.
 This is shown visually in :numref:`fig-aflSD`.

 .. ----------------------------------------------------------------------------